MRX8024/motors-sync/README.md

-# motors_sync
-Description in the Wiki
+# Description in the Wiki